MC’s PLOTXY - A scientific plotting and post-processing program

 Please consider that the maximum efforts have been done to make the program as intuitive as possible, therefore the learning curve should be very steep.
 I imagine that the duration of this tutorial for you will be around 30 minutes.

 The figures shown have been made using the Microsoft Windows version of the program.
-Under Apple Mac and Linux they are slightly different but the elements (buttons, tables, etc.) are exactly the same.
+Under Apple Mac they are slightly different but the elements (buttons, tables, etc.) are exactly the same.
 Therefore any Mac reader will be as comfortable as Windows users in following this tutorial.

 This tutorial is intended for sequential reading.
 However, in case you strongly want to, you can jump to any of its sections by clicking on the links in the Table of Contents.

-What PlotXY is and what can do for you
+2 What PlotXY is and what can do for you

 I propose here just a few Q&A’s.